lindgr3n/heroes-of-vue/docs/tutorial/README.md

 * [x] Basic api to fetch data
 * [x] Two-way data binding

-I hope you feel like you have learned something and also that you can check all boxes :)
+I hope you feel like you have learned something and also that you can check all the boxes :)

 Thats all for now.
 In the next tutorial we are going to rebuild this application using `vue-cli`!
 Where we will focus more on component separation and testing!